 Left side panel showing modified ICSP header protruding thru a cut-out

-Details of REMI synth functionality and operation using the CLI are provided in the Synth User Guide.
+Details of REMI synth functionality and operation are provided in the Synth User Guide.

 If you are interested in building a REMI synth module and/or EWI handset, or if you have enjoyed following the project here, kindly send me an email.
 Support is offerred to readers who wish to build a REMI or some other electronic music device.
 [MJB]